 Reducing Paper Cups

-As paper cups are perceived to be recyclable, they are often placed in our recycling bins and often whilst they still contain liquids.
+Paper cups are often mistakenly perceived to be recyclable, and therefore placed in our recycling bins and often whilst they still contain liquids.
 Paper cups (and liquid) make it harder (if not impossible) for our waste contractor to separate the materials we collect for recycling.
 Waste that cannot be recycled is converted into a refuse derived fuel, which is a more expensive and environmentally less beneficial process (albeit, still much better than landfill).

 When disposing of a single-use cup, make sure to use a designated bin for cups and liquids whenever available.